 007 does have a lot to answer for, ‘shaken not stirred’ has its place, but it’s probably not here.
 Shaking a Martini or any cocktail chills it very fast, but it can also rapidly dilute the serve.
 Such treatment is only rarely appropriate.
 A Dry Martini should be served very cold, but not overly diluted otherwise that unmistakeable unctuous silkiness is lost.
 Stirred with a large piece of ice that can be removed is a quick way to achieve this without over dilution, but perhaps the best way is to place your Gin and Martini glasses in the freezer.
 Don’t worry, if the alcohol content is high enough it won’t freeze any time soon, but it will feel delightfully cold, thick and oily in the mouth once served.
 You can even put a few extra glasses in the freezer so that you don’t need to rush enjoying your perfect Martini as you can always decant it into a freshly frozen glass if it gets too warm.

 With that out of the way, we can start to understand what the Martini is really all about.
-Even a cursory look at Martini recipes will introduce you to the other core ingredient in this classic pairing, Vermouth, broken down into Italian (typically sweeter) and French (typically drier) styles of wine based aperitif fortified and aromatised with herbs and botanicals.
+Even a cursory look at Martini recipes will introduce you to the other core ingredient; Vermouth is a wine based drink mixed with gin in the classic Martini serve.
+Vermouth is made by fortifying wine with additional spirit and is a type of aromatised wine that is further flavoured by macerating with herbs and botanicals, most importantly the bitter herb Wormwood (Artemisia absinthium – also to be found flavouring Absinthe).
+Vermouths are typically broken down into Italian (typically sweeter) and French (typically drier) styles.
 It really is the perfect partner to a fine Gin, but like any good marriage, it can take time to find the right match.
 Martinis are often described by how ‘dry’ they are, this directly relates to how much and what type of Vermouth is added as they are usually the only source of sweetness.
-Ergo, the less Vermouth, the drier the Martini.
-There is great variety in the botanicals used in Vermouth although they must contain Wormwood, many bittering agents are used and, similar to Gin, the complexity of the recipes varies immensely.
+Ergo, the drier the Vermouth the drier the Martini and, perhaps more importantly, the less Vermouth the drier the Martini.
+There is great variety in the botanicals used in Vermouth although they must contain the aforementioned Wormwood, many bittering agents are used and, similar to Gin, the complexity of the recipes varies immensely.

 As with all great cocktails, the aim is to find the ideal balance between the ingredients, whether sweet and sour or bitter and dry.
 It’s very important to remember that this is going to be subjective to your own palette, so do not be afraid to experiment.
 A good starting point is a traditional recipe, those that have stood the test of time have often done so for good reason.
 Unfortunately, you might find less agreement as to what ratio to mix your Gin and Vermouth (anything from 50%-50% in a Martini variation called the Gin & It – which ‘It’ stands for Italian Vermouth or 100%-0% for a Desert or Churchill Martini is perfectly acceptable!).
 Indeed discovering what types of Gin or Vermouth to use to make your perfect serve could arguably be your finest hour.